Penguin Eggs: Legacy

 English folk musician Kate Rusby stated that Penguin Eggs is her favourite album of all time.
-Comedian and writer Stewart Lee has ranked Penguin Eggs among his thirteen favourite albums of all time.
+Comedian and writer Stewart Lee, and songwriter and artist Darren Hayman, have both ranked Penguin Eggs among their thirteen favourite albums of all time in lists for The Quietus.
 Singer Peter Case called Penguin Eggs "one of the finest acoustic albums ever made".
 Bob Dylan recorded "Canadee-I-O" for his album Good as I Been to You (1992), imitating Jones' arrangement of the song, though he did not give him credit in the album's liner notes.
 "The Flandyke Shore" has also been recorded by Joni Mitchell.
 In contrast to its glowing reputation, Jones looks back on Penguin Eggs with muted praise, saying in 2012: "It's all right, but people only go on about it because I wasn't around after that.
 I was interested in a more modern sound and I think I could have come up with a more interesting record after Penguin Eggs.
 Me having the smash-up made it more popular."

 Penguin Eggs was named the 25th best ever folk album in the 1994 book The Guinness All Time Top 1000 Albums, which presented lists of the greatest albums by genre using over 200,000 votes cast by informed music lovers.
 In a 2001 poll conducted by Mike Harding of BBC Radio 2, Penguin Eggs was named the second best folk album of all time, after Fairport Convention's Liege & Lief (1969).
 In 2004, Observer Music Monthly ranked the album 79th in their critics' poll of the "Greatest British Albums".
 Of those whose lists were featured, Stuart Maconie named it the 7th best British album.